nandinisankarabukta-git/nandinisankarabukta-git.github.io/_works/2024-01-01-refueling-and-recharging-optimization-for-autonomous-trucks.md

 ## Summary

-The refuel/recharge optimization engine is designed to support autonomous truck operations by identifying the most efficient energy replenishment strategies.
-Built from the ground up, we created and designed the mathematical optimization formulation, selected and tailored the algorithms, and implemented the full engine code in a top-down manner.
-By integrating cost, time, and route considerations, the engine minimizes operational expenses, reduces downtime, and limits deviations from planned paths.
-This comprehensive decision support system balances efficiency with reliability, enabling autonomous trucks to operate with greater continuity and lower overall costs.
+The **Refueling and Recharging Optimization Engine** is designed to support autonomous vehicle operations by determining the most efficient energy replenishment strategies.
+Developed from the ground up, we built the complete system — from the **mathematical optimization formulation** to the **selection of tailored algorithms** and the **implementation of the full engine code**.

+By accounting for **energy availability and operational requirements**, the engine reduces downtime and ensures consistent replenishment.
+This comprehensive decision support system balances **efficiency and reliability**, enabling autonomous vehicles to operate with greater continuity, higher utilization, and improved overall performance.